-Kallio is also a substitute board member in The Finnish Society for Research on Adult Education during 2020–2021.
+Kallio is also a board member in The Finnish Society for Research on Adult Education during 2020–2022.

 Jan Varpanen is a doctoral researcher in the Faculty of Education and Culture at Tampere University, Finland.
 His main research interests are philosophy of education, the question of Being in education, early childhood education and agency in educational settings.